dr-leo/pandaSDMX/doc/usage.rst

 * the measure dimension and the primary measure.

+A DSD, a dataflow definition and some other entities may be referenced by what is called a content constraint.
+A content constraint constrains the codelists referenced by the DSD's dimensions and attributes (collectively called 'components').

-Let's look at the dimensions and for the 'CURRENCY' dimension also at the allowed values as enumerated in the referenced code list:
+Let's look at the dimensions and for the 'CURRENCY' dimension also at the allowed values as contained in the potentially constrained codelists.
+We now use pandas:

 .. ipython:: python

-    dsd.dimensions.aslist()
-    dsd_response.write().codelist.loc['CURRENCY'].head()
+    exr_flow.write().codelist.loc['CURRENCY'].head()
+    # An example for constrained codelists (code ID's only as frozenset)
+    exr_flow.msg.constrained_codes.FREQ

 The order of dimensions will determine the order of column index levels of the pandas DataFrame (see below).
-Note that the pandas DataFrame containing the codelists does is indexed by dimension and attribute ID rather than codelist ID.
-Further, it is worth stressing that the codelists are exported by default after applying any content constraints to them.
+Note that the pandas DataFrame containing the codelists is indexed by dimension and attribute ID rather than codelist ID.
+Further, it is worth stressing that the codelists are by default exported to pandas after applying any content constraints to them.
 Content constraints are specific to a dataflow definition, DSD or, in theory, provision agreement.
 They serve to tell the user for which codes there is actually data available.
 The unconstrained codelists are, by contrast, not specific to a given data set.
 Rather, they are meant to be reusable for many data sets and hence tend to be complete to be as versatile as possible.
+If you want to export the unconstrained codelists, pass ``constraints=False`` to the .write method.

   The DataFrame representation of the code list for the CURRENCY dimension shows that 'USD' and 'JPY' are valid dimension values.